 Sofa bed plus cushions = two beds

-If your children don’t want to share the sofa bed, splitting it horizontally doesn’t work (see above) or you have more children than bed space, grab the sofa cushions to make a comfy bed on the floor for your child.
-That cushion bed could end up being more comfortable than the sofa bed.
+If your children don’t want to share the sofa bed, splitting it horizontally doesn’t work (see above) or you have more children than bed space, grab the sofa cushions to make a comfy bed on the floor for your child, placing a sheet under and on top of the cushions.

 Turn a sectional sofa into two beds

 Small and large children can fit on a sectional.
 Simply ask housekeeping for a few extra blankets and pillows to make up two beds on the sectional.